 SAP certification is for companies that have a software or hardware product.
 However, many consulting companies are SAP partners, although they don’t have to go through certification as they have no “product.”
 But SAP consulting partners face the same limitations to their marketing and advisory messages regarding SAP as soon as they become SAP partners.
 SAP has different levels of partners.
-For instance, a SAP Gold Partner is very high in the hierarchy.
-Being a SAP Gold Partner supposedly means meeting a higher standard, having more people within the company pass certification tests, etc. However, I have worked with SAP Gold Partners that never have to pass any certifications because they are connected through personal relationships at high levels to SAP.
-Furthermore, in small market countries, there are SAP Gold Partners that are utterly unqualified, but SAP has some other reason for wanting that company to have the designation.
+For instance, an SAP Gold Partner is very high in the hierarchy.
+Being an SAP Gold Partner supposedly means meeting a higher standard, having more people within the company pass certification tests, etc. However, I have worked with SAP Gold Partners that never have to pass any certifications because they are connected through personal relationships at high levels to SAP.
+Furthermore, in small market countries, SAP Gold Partners are utterly unqualified, but SAP has some other reason for wanting that company to have the designation.
 In some small market companies, there just are not very many choices.

 However, I have worked with SAP Gold Partners that never have to pass any certifications because they are connected through personal relationships at high levels to SAP.
-Furthermore, in small market countries, there are SAP Gold Partners that are utterly unqualified, but SAP has some other reason for wanting that company to have the designation.
+Furthermore, in small market countries, SAP Gold Partners are utterly unqualified, but SAP has some other reason for wanting that company to have the designation.
 In some small market companies, there just are not very many choices.

 How SAP Abuses its Control Over the ERP System